Workers’ Compensation Lawyer: When Do I Need One? (2025)

 Workers’ comp settlements often occur when you have a permanent partial or total disability.
 A permanent partial disability will not heal, but it leaves you able to obtain gainful employment.
 For example, losing a finger in a workplace accident is a permanent partial disability.

 A permanent total disability deprives the worker of all ability to earn a living.
-Brain damage, spinal cord injuries and terminal illnesses can qualify as total permanent disabilities, depending on the circumstances.
+Brain damage, spinal cord injuries, and terminal illnesses can qualify as total permanent disabilities, depending on the circumstances.
+For example, in cases involving severe spinal injuries requiring fusion surgery, settlements can average over six figures, reflecting the high costs of treatment and long-term impact on quality of life.

 In both these cases, you become entitled to long-term disability benefits.
 Instead of mailing a weekly check, the insurer may make a lump sum settlement offer.
 Understanding when a workers' comp settlement offer might occur is crucial in deciding whether to accept or negotiate, which is where a workers' compensation lawyer can assist.